How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

-Don’t skip job fairs, networking, and cold-calling, either.
+Don’t skip job fairs, networking, and cold calling the company, either.
 They’re the most powerful internship search methods when you know how.
 (I’ll share how to find internships with them next.)

-- Internships.com is a respected site listing over 6,000 high school and college internships.
+- Internships.com is a respected site listing over 6,000 high school and college internship listings.
 Is internships.com legit?
 The jobs are real.
 They’re searchable by date and career.
+You can find both full-time and part-time internships there.
 Internships.com reviews online are largely positive.

 - InternshipFinder.com shows 3,500+ positions in the US and UK.
 It’s a division of M&L Research, an industry-specific employment data firm.

 - Idealist.com is different among internships websites.
-It lists 800+ internships and 12,000+ volunteer positions with firms that try to do good things in the world.
+It lists 800+ internships and 12,000+ unpaid internship programs and volunteer positions with firms that try to do good things in the world.

 - GlobalExperiences.com This internship site hosts 4,000 employers in 11 cities worldwide for an international experience.

 - Your School’s Internship Website.
 Why this?
 Networking.
-You’ll find a small number of jobs posted by alumni.
+On your college's career site, you’ll find a small number of jobs posted by alumni.
 That puts you in the VIP line for the positions.